Associate Professor in Radiology, Harvard Medical School

 Of all the organs, the heart (the dcMCG) at first interested me the most, because of diagnostic possibilities.
 Then I became interested in the magnetic measurements over the lung, as a way of seeing magnetic dust in the lung, especially asbestos.
 Eventually, I returned to the MEG, and our group studied the physics of MEG vs. EEG.
 Should these be competing or should they be complementary technologies?
 We concluded, in a lively controversy, that they were complementary.
 Now, some years later, both MEG and EEG are often used, along with MRI and fMRI, in multi-modal imaging of the brain.
 I still maintain my interest in how to best use the MEG, and after joining the MEG group at Mass.
 General Hospital, I spend my time in mentoring the new MEG users, and in measuring dc fields from the body.

 - Isbister Scholarship, 1947, for high average at the University of Manitoba

 - Established Investigatorship of the American Heart Association, 1969-1974; five-year salary for beginning work on Biomagnetism, at MIT

-- MIT (McGovern Institute) award for MEG development [Photo]
+- MIT (McGovern Institute) award for MEG development, May 2012 [Photo]

 - Dedication of MEG lab at Massachusetts General Hospital, to David Cohen, November 2018[Photo]